-Using our service is fast, easy, and safe.
-To place an order, please fill in and print our simple order form which can be found by clicking here.
+Using our service is fast, easy, and most of all, safe.
+To place an order, we ask that you please fill in and print our simple order form which can be found by clicking here.
 If that doesn't work, then just include your clearly-printed contact information (including e-mail address) and what you'd like to have done.
 We do not require payment in advance.
 Then send your recordings to:

 When your package arrives, we'll e-mail you to let you know it got here safely and when your order will be completed.
-Then, when everything's ready, we'll again e-mail you with your total and payment options.
+Then, when everything's ready to ship back to you, we'll again e-mail you with your total and payment options.
 We accept personal checks, money orders, and credit cards through Pay Pal.
+You do NOT need to have a Pay Pal account to pay with a credit card.

 How to send your records.

-Having received literally thousands of orders over the years, we're very familiar with how they get here.
-Here's how they rate.
+Having received literally thousands of orders over the years, we're quite familiar with how they get here.
+Here's how they compare.

 How to pack your records.